V7614-Tech/V7614-PyCalc/README.md

+# 👋 EOL Notice!

+This project's development will be stopped after the next update (v1.1.0), source code will be released, and will be archived.
+The currently chosen name is `VCalc` which will add Debian/Ubuntu based Linux Distributions/Distros, C and Powershell versions, and more sooner into development. `v1.1.0` will check for updates to `https://github.com/V7614Tech\VCalc\`.

+---

 # ⚠ False Positive Notice!

 > Some antivirus programs (especially Avast, AVG, and similar) may incorrectly flag V7614 PyCalc as a virus.